Alzheimer’s End of Life Care: Improving Quality of Life

 • Family perspectives are central to understanding patients’ needs.
 Regular communication between healthcare providers and families can cultivate shared understanding and decision-making about care goals.

 • Caregiver experiences shape outcomes significantly.
-Supportive interventions for caregivers—such as respite services or counselling—can mitigate stressors associated with caregiving responsibilities.
+Supportive interventions for caregivers—such as respite services or counselling—can mitigate stressors associated with responsibilities.

 These findings underscore the potential benefits of a comprehensive approach to Alzheimer’s-related palliative care that considers both patient-specific factors and broader familial context.